catwith1hat/catwith1hat.github.io/_posts/2025-04-30-max_source_epoch.md

 ### Slot 29 of Epoch 115968 on Holesky

 Shortly after the Pectra activation a new transaction triggered a new consensus path.
-The consensus-breaking transaction <!-- FIXME, link to the exact TX --> was included in slot 29 of [epoch 115968](https://light-holesky.beaconcha.in/epoch/115968) and caused an execution on Gethersu different from the one of Rerigon and the chain forked.
+The consensus-breaking transaction <!-- FIXME: link to the exact TX --> was included in slot 29 of [epoch 115968](https://light-holesky.beaconcha.in/epoch/115968) and caused an execution on Gethersu different from the one of Rerigon and the chain forked.
 A super-majority progressed with its side of the fork,